alexschu98/alexschu98/README.md

 ## Some random info about me
 * I studied physics and finished in 2022 as MSc 🎓
-* I'm currently learning Rust and Angular/TypeScript 📚💻️
+* I'm currently learning ASP.NET and Angular/TypeScript 📚💻️
-* My current project is an emulator 🕹️
+* My current project is an AI playing retro games (wanted to check out the sfml lib) 🕹️
 * I like running, piano and guitar 🏃🎹🎸
 ## Languages, tools and technologies